-Evergreen conifers are amazing trees in many ways, but did you know that they are edible?
+Pine trees are amazing in many ways, but did you know that they are edible?
 Indeed they are, and they make very tasty cookies, drinks, syrups, balms, and more!
-Guest writer Lucia Hadella is going to tell us all about the delicious recipes that you can make with foraged conifer needles.
-These conifer needle recipes are all you need!
+Read on to learn about all the delicious recipes that you can make with foraged pine needles.
+These pine needle recipes are all you need!

 “Evergreen” is a term often used to describe coniferous, or cone-bearing trees.
-Examples of conifers include pines, firs, spruces, the Douglas-fir (which is actually a false-hemlock), the coastal redwood, junipers, cedars, and false-cedars.
+Examples of conifers include pines, firs, spruces, the Douglas-fir (which is actually a false hemlock), coastal redwood, junipers, cedars, and false cedars.

-There are a number of edible and medicinal uses for conifer needles.
+There are a number of edible and medicinal uses for various conifer and specifically pine needles.
 For example, most evergreen needles are high in vitamin C and act as an expectorant, making them ideal for herbal remedies, such as this pine needle cough syrup.

 (Learn more about medicinal uses for conifer needles in my book Healing Herbal Infusions!)

 How to Identify Edible Pine Trees and Other Conifers

 While many conifers are edible, be aware of those that are not, and learn to identify them confidently.